Skip to content

 automations:

-# Add a comment that indicates how many minutes it will take to review the PR.
+# Add a label indicating how long it will take to review the PR.

 estimated_time_to_review: